19hours/sg-statutes/Acts/Evidence Act.md

 [8/96]

-(4) Any conviction or acquittal admissible under this section may be proved by a certificate of conviction or acquittal, signed by the Registrar of the Supreme Court or the Registrar of the Subordinate Courts, as the case may be, giving the substance and effect of the charge and of the conviction or acquittal.
+(4) Any conviction or acquittal admissible under this section may be proved by a certificate of conviction or acquittal, signed by the Registrar of the Supreme Court or the Registrar of the State Courts, as the case may be, giving the substance and effect of the charge and of the conviction or acquittal.

 [8/96]

+[Act 5 of 2014 wef 07/03/2014]

 (5) Where relevant, any document containing details of the information, complaint, charge, agreed statement of facts or record of proceedings on which the person in question is convicted shall be admissible in evidence.